Asian neighbors pen letter of fear to Ohio's lieutenant gov

-COLUMBUS, Ohio (AP) — Dozens of Asian members of the suburb Ohio's lieutenant governor lives in penned a letter to him Wednesday, citing their concerns with his “Wuhan virus” tweet and their fears for the safety of their children.
+COLUMBUS, Ohio (AP) — Dozens of Asian American residents of the suburb that Ohio’s Republican lieutenant governor calls home penned a letter to him Wednesday, citing their concerns over a tweet he sent referring to the “Wuhan virus” and the fears they have for the safety of their children because of such comments.

 "Lt.
 Governor Husted, your choice of words has only raised the anxiety and fear that Asians and Asian Americans in Upper Arlington are currently experiencing," the letter obtained by the local NBC affiliate read.